qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. figure:: img/custom_annotation.png
    :align: center

-   Customized qt designer annotation form
+   Customized QT Designer annotation form

 ..
-Todo: Ideally, to sync with the text, this screen shot should not show the dialog of form annotation but instead different forms in action, this will be all about showing what an annotation looks like.
+Todo: Ideally, to sync with the text, this screenshot should not show the dialog of form annotation but instead different forms in action, this will be all about showing what an annotation looks like.
  Annotation dialog will need to be shown only when it's described (which is done below)